The Universal Periodic Review Academic Network

 On 15th June 2022, the UPRAN held its virtual inaugural workshop with scholars joining from across the globe.
 Members discussed their current work on the UPR, and how their current and future research could have an impact on human rights.

 UPRAN members range from PhD students through to very experienced scholars from various backgrounds across the world.
 The UPRAN aims to create a network of researchers and academics working on the UPR to share their expertise as well as foster international and interdisciplinary collaborations.
-The co-founders are currently organising the publication of an Edited Collection as a first step towards achieving the UPRAN’s aims.
+The co-founders have published an Edited Collection as a first step towards achieving the UPRAN’s aims.

-The forthcoming UPRAN website will provide a database of academics working on the UPR across the globe, current projects underway on the UPR, and a list of publications on the mechanism ranging from PhD theses to journal articles and more.
+A UPRAN website has also been developed to provide a database of academics working on the UPR across the globe, current projects underway on the UPR, and a list of publications on the mechanism ranging from PhD theses to journal articles and more.
+For more information, please visit the website here.

 If you are an academic or researcher working on the UPR, please email upracademicnetwork@gmail.com to register your interest!
 You can keep in touch via the Twitter page: @UPRAcademics